jwikman/nab-al-tools/extension/README.md

 * "API" - API Pages and API Queries
 * "Web Services" - Pages or Codeunits that are published as Web Services through a webservices.xml file

-Several new settings exists for customizing the documentation:
+Several settings exists for customizing the documentation:

 * `NAB.TooltipDocsFilePath` - When creating ToolTip documentation, this setting specifies the path and filename of the md file that should be used.
 Both absolute and relative (to the current workspace folder) can be used.
 * `NAB.GenerateTooltipDocsWithExternalDocs` - When creating external documentation, this setting specifies if the ToolTip file should be created as well.